link1178501/-LambdaVpn-/README.md

 ►Current features

   Kappa Ad Block:
-  Blocks All ads on the VPN
+  Blocks All ads when connected to the VPN

 ►Up and Comming features: